20 min read

 Nasrani seems to derive from the Syriac term for “Christian” that emerged from the Greek word Nazōraioi/Nazarene in English.[1]
 It is also presumed to derive from the Hebrew word Netzer or the Aramaic Nasraya.
 Mappila is an honorific title traditionally bestowed on members of non-Indian faiths and descendants of immigrants from The Middle East who had intermarried with the local population, including Muslims (Jonaka Mappila) and Jews (Yuda Mappila).[2]

-Mainstream historical narratives espouse the arrival of Christianity in Southern India via missionaries sometime during the period of Portuguese colonisation.
-However, Christians in Kerala hold an alternative narrative, placing the seed of Christianity in Southern India to 52 AD following the arrival of the Apostle St Thomas in the ancient port city of Miziris (Pattanam) on the Malabar coast.[3]
+Mainstream historical narratives espouse the arrival of Christianity in Southern India via missionaries sometime during the period of Portuguese colonization.
+However, Christians in Kerala hold an alternative narrative, placing the seed of Christianity in Southern India in 52 AD following the arrival of the Apostle St Thomas in the ancient port city of Miziris (Pattanam) on the Malabar coast.[3]
 However, if this is true, then the religion is as native to this country as it is to Rome or Israel—a mind-bending thought.

 Western Christians and Theologians have often disregarded Thomas’s presence in India as mere folklore; however, it is wise to remember that “hard” evidence proving St Peter’s journey to Rome (the entire basis of the Roman Catholic Church)—in addition to the biblical narrative of Christ’s life—is also dubious.
-Our collective historical narrative is too often inflexible and prone to socio-cultural bias; therefore, for obvious reasons, certainties in His-story are often slight at best, and here I ask you to suspend your judgement and entertain possibilities interwoven with certain historical facts.
+Our collective historical narrative is too often inflexible and prone to socio-cultural bias; therefore, for obvious reasons, certainties in His-story are often slight at best, and here I ask you to suspend your judgment and entertain possibilities interwoven with certain historical facts.
 At the very least, allow this to spur your curiosity for our collective human past—a humble reminder that perhaps we (and certainly not those who lead our religious and political institutions) don’t know everything.

 Let’s begin.